 Day 06 : Bumthang / Punakha ( 205 Km, 7 hours drive )

-- After breakfast, explore further the fascinating valley of Bumthang.
-Then proceed to Punakha, stopping along the way at Trongsa for lunch, which would be served in local restaurant, famous for its cuisine.
-Visit Wangduephodrang Dzong and town en route to Punakha, which we will reach late afternoon.
+After breakfast, explore further the fascinating valley of Bumthang.
+Then proceed to Punakha, stopping along the way for scenic pictures and for lunch at a local restaurant well known for its traditional cuisine.
 Overnight at the hotel in Punakha.

 Day 07 : Punakha / Paro ( 125 Km, 4.1/2 hours drive )